About Neighborhood Watches

 The MPD is planning Citywide Neighborhood Watch Training Sessions at each police district.
 Additional training dates are expected.
 Visit this webpage for updates.

-To attend, email Samantha Nolan, Citywide Neighborhood Watch Trainer: firstname.lastname@example.org
+To attend a neighborhood watch training session, email Samantha Nolan, Citywide Neighborhood Watch Trainer: firstname.lastname@example.org

 For more information, contact email@example.com or call (202) 698-0188.